PatrickAMcKee/Frequency-Resolve-Optical-Gating-FROG-Retrival-Algorithims/README.md

   Minimizes global error metric directly, useful for complex pulses such as those from inteferometric FROG.

 ---
-For our general purposes and for the low noise data that aquired, we will focus on the GP algorithim.
+For our general purposes and for the low noise data that was aquired, we will focus on the GP algorithim.

 ## Generalized Projections (GP)